StevenLooman/sw5_color_terminal/README.md

 ## FAQ

-Q: Does this work for files?
+Q: Does this work for files?\
 A: Probably not, YMMV.

-Q: Does this work on Smallworld 4?
+Q: Does this work on Smallworld 4?\
 A: Maybe, YMMV.

-Q: Does this work in combination with emacs/magik-mode?
+Q: Does this work in combination with emacs/magik-mode?\
 A: Probably not, YMMV.

 ## License

-Released under the GPLv3 license, see `LICENSE`.
+Released under the GPLv3 license, see [LICENSE](LICENSE).